Cystic Fibrosis

 What To Tell the Family

 CF is an inherited disease that frequently causes respiratory tract infection, resulting in poor appetite and weight loss.
 Poor absorption of nutrients is also common, requiring pancreatic enzyme replacement and supplements of fat-soluble (and possibly water-soluble) vitamins.
-Patients with CF should follow a high-calorie, high-fat, nutrient-dense diet to help meet needs for energy, growth, and vitamins and minerals.
+Patients with CF should follow an individualized diet to help meet needs for energy, growth, and vitamins and minerals.
 Meeting calorie and nutrient requirements may be accomplished with small, frequent meals.
-Healthy fats from avocados, nuts, and nut butters can be added to meals to enhance calories.
 Additional supplementation with fatty acids and minerals may be required if clinical examination or laboratory studies indicate a state of deficiency or insufficiency.
 Long-term complications of CF that may be delayed through proper diet, exercise, and medical care include osteoporosis, diabetes, and accelerated loss of pulmonary capacity.
 Care of patients in close consultation with an accredited CF center is recommended.

 References

 - Cystic Fibrosis Foundation.
-Patient Registry.
-2019 Annual Data Report.
-Bethesda, MD: Cystic Fibrosis Foundation; 2020
+2024 Patient Registry Annual Data Report.
+Bethesda, MD: Cystic Fibrosis Foundation; 2025.

 - Williams V, Griffiths AB, Yap ZL, et al. Increased thrombophilic tendency in pediatric cystic fibrosis patients.
 Clin Appl Thromb Hemost.
 2010;16(1):71-6.
 [PMID:19605377]